alistair-broomhead/pymiproxy/README.md

 - ```RequestInterceptorPlugins```: executed prior to sending the request to the remote server; and
 - ```ResponseInterceptorPlugins```: executed prior to sending the response back to the client.

-The following flow is taken by pymiproxy in this mode:
+The following flow is taken by python-logging-proxy in this mode:

 1. Client request received
 2. Client request parsed